/// STVG2018 ENGLISH

 What happens afterwards?

-The second phase (2007) involved launching the debate on the streets using t-shirts and stickers presenting the query KA DÅ ITTEPÅ.
-This was followed by a two month program of events focussed upon open debate at good quality arenas.
+The second phase (2007) involved launching the debate on the streets using t-shirts and stickers; these presented a simple query KA DÅ ITTEPÅ (What happens afterwards).
+This was followed by a two month program of events focused upon open debate at several prestigious arenas.

-Stavanger2018 has ambitions to raise awareness to a national level via its website and local & national media attention.
+Stavanger2018 had ambitions to raise awareness to a national level via its website and local & national media attention.

-The Campaign KA DÅ ITTEPÅ
+THE CAMPAIGN KA DÅ ITTEPÅ

 With the aim of focussing attention upon long term solutions Stavanger2018 started the campaign KA DÅ ITTEPÅ (What about afterwards).